The endangered Albatross is a victim of plastic pollution

 David de Rothschild and the Plastiki

-Adventurer and environmentalist David de Rothschild is making an expedition across the Pacific Ocean on a catamaran built entirely from recycled plastic water bottles.
-This strange craft is known as the Plastiki, and one of David's aims is to raise global awareness about the danger of marine pollution and the threat to seabirds, turtles and other forms of life that mistake plastic for food items.
+This strange craft was known as the Plastiki, and one of David's aims was to raise global awareness about the danger of marine pollution and the threat to seabirds, turtles and other forms of life that mistake plastic for food items.
+He sailed from San Francisco in America all the way to Sydney in Australia.

 Plastic trash that gets thrown away can end up carried by the ocean currents to add to the mass of garbage or it can end up killing a turtle that thought a plastic bag was a jellyfish or a baby albatross whose parents fed a plastic item to it.